jgarrels/aws-kubernetes-ci-cd/README.md

 - Go to the EKS page and delete the clusters.
 - Go to the CloudFormation page and delete the stacks pertaining to the EKS cluster (starting with `eksctl-`).
 Some resources might need to be deleted manually should you run into a delete error.
 After deleting those manually, you can retry to delete the stack (it will prompt you to skip those difficult ones, which you should do - the stack is then simply deleted).
+Tricky: sometimes the load balancer will not show up in that list and you'll need to delete it manually
+  (from the EC2 dashboard -> Load Balancers) before you can delete the other resources.
 - Finally, you can delete the Cloud9 instance from the Cloud9 dashboard.